 - Hired 8 excellent tenure-track faculty members (out of the total of 14 in 2016).
 Also hired 8 lecturers, appointed 2 professors of practice, and hired all 5 staff members.

-- All the first 3 hired faculty members won the NSF CAREER award.
+- During my term, all the first 3 hired faculty members won the NSF CAREER award.
 One of them also won the Presidential Early Career Award for Scientists and Engineers (PECASE).

 - The ESE department was named in honor of our alum Preston M. Green (EE 1936) in 2006.